You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Growth Stocks Continue Outperforming Value Stocks:

-In the present market scenario, growth stocks have been seeing a nice increase.
+In the present market scenario, growth stocks have seen a nice increase.
 The last decade saw a rise in tech companies with massive opportunities.
-Big names such as Apple, Alphabet, Amazon, and Netflix now dominate the market share.
+Big names like Apple, Alphabet, Amazon, and Netflix dominate the market share.
 Another major player in this industry is Microsoft.
 As per Ryan Johnson, CFA, director of Portfolio Management and Research at Buckingham Advisors, Ohio, in the last 5 years ending 2019, large-cap growth outperformed large-cap value by more than 30%.
-This happened as investors became fearful of short-term events that they were willing to pay higher rates for future years.

 When Will Value Outperform Growth Again?

-The main question on the minds of investors is that when will value stocks will outshine growth stocks.
+The main question on investors' minds is when value stocks will outshine growth stocks.
 The short answer is that no one knows.
 The long answer also is that no one knows.
 But experts do know that the market will change.
-One major sign to watch out for is inflation.
-Some traditional sectors that have outperformed are the rising energy prices that fueled the inflation and helped increase investors expectations for the higher interest rates.
-This rise helps boost energy and financial names in 2021, as the investors priced in higher profits in these companies.
+One significant sign to watch out for is inflation.
+Some traditional sectors that have outperformed are the rising energy prices that fueled inflation and helped increase investors' expectations for higher interest rates.

 Value Investing or Growth Investing - Which One to Choose?